2019 Calamba Beechcraft King Air crash: Accident

 According to the Civil Aviation Authority of the Philippines (CAAP), the aircraft with registration RP-C2296, which had taken off from Dipolog Airport in Zamboanga del Norte at 1:40pm local time (UTC+8), was bound for Ninoy Aquino International Airport in Manila when it lost radar contact with air traffic control (ATC) at around 3.10pm, while flying 37 miles (60 km) south of Manila.
 Witnesses nearby reported that the aircraft trailed smoke before plummeting onto the ground.

-The aircraft crashed and bursted into flames at the privately owned Agojo Resort in Pansol,Calamba, Laguna near the foothills of Mount Makiling, killing all nine occupants aboard and injuring two others on the ground.
+The aircraft crashed and burst into flames at the privately owned Agojo Resort in Pansol, Calamba, Laguna near the foothills of Mount Makiling, killing all nine occupants aboard and injuring two others on the ground.
 Among the dead were a patient being transported and his wife.

 Debris from the aircraft landed in separate locations of the subdivision, suggesting that the aircraft disintegrated mid-air.
 A number of residential houses were destroyed in the blaze, and a nearby resort had a wall damaged in the fiery crash.
 The accident occurred during the country's monsoon season, when a small number of tourists visit Pansol's resorts compared to the dry season which ended in June.